akmaggard/02-IntroR/cRash-couRse.md

 background, try to think about the operations below in terms of syntax and function rather than as a fixed set of routines to memorize.

-For everyone, note two things: - I use generic object and element names wherever possible.
-E.g., `summary(mydata$col.name)` references a generic object, `mydata`, and a generic column named `col.name`. - You need to load `tidyverse` before executing much of what’s here.
+For everyone, note two things:
+- I use generic object and element names where possible.
+For example, `summary(mydata$col.name)` refers to a generic object, `mydata`, and a generic column name, `col.name`.
+- You need to load `tidyverse` before executing much of what’s here.

 ## Objects